lukix/genemo/README.md

 crossover operation in parallel processes, using NodeJS [`child_process`](https://nodejs.org/api/child_process.html) module.

 Usually, the most computationaly intensive elements of a genetic algorithm are fitness function, crossover and mutation.
 `evaluatePopulation` parameter of `Genemo.run` is a function, which maps an array of individuals to an array of their fitness values.
 You can divide this array into a few chunks and evaluate each of them in parallel.
-To do the same with crossover and mutation, you can use [`reproduceBatch`](./API.md#genemoreproducebatch-crossover-mutate-mutationprobability-) instead of [`reproduce`](./API.md#genemoreproduce-crossover-mutate-mutationprobability-).
+To do the same with crossover and mutation, you can use [`reproduceBatch`](./API.md#genemoreproducebatch-crossoverall-mutateall-mutationprobability-) instead of [`reproduce`](./API.md#genemoreproduce-crossover-mutate-mutationprobability-).
 Instead of calling the crossover function for each pair of parents, it calls it only once, passing an array of pairs as an argument.
 Same with mutation - it is called only once with an array of individuals which should be mutated.
-Thanks to that, you can divide these arrays into chunks an process them in parallel.
+Thanks to that, you can divide those arrays into chunks an process them in parallel.

 I plan to add to GeneMO more utilities that make implementing multithreading easier, but I don't want to include any code which is strictly dependend on the environment.
 Therefore, things like WebWorkers or NodeJS `child_process` are not likely to appear in the library.